- sales & marketing

-If your budget is kind of restrictive, then we recommend hiring a copywriter for your high impact website pages.
-Whereas you can work on the remaining low impact pages with some guidance from the copywriter.
+If your budget is kind of restrictive, then we recommend hiring a copywriter for your high-impact website pages.
+Whereas you can work on the remaining low-impact pages with some guidance from the copywriter.

 If you are willing to write the content yourself, then it is better to have it reviewed by a content writing expert.
 Tools such as Grammarly can also help in scanning your content for grammatical errors.
 Grammatical errors and typos are some of the easily avoidable mistakes.
 It signifies unprofessionalism and affects your brand’s reputation and credibility.
-So, investing in an expert or online tools like ‘Grammarly’ to check your copy for typos and punctuation can be a wise move.
+So, investing in an expert or online tool like ‘Grammarly’ to check your copy for typos and punctuation can be a wise move.

 The overall size or number of pages affects the budget for your project.
 The more pages you want to have the more you will need to spend your budget on all of the above-mentioned factors: strategy, design, development, and content.
 Having more pages does give your website a higher probability of ranking in Search Engines but only if all of the pages are performing well and have high-quality content, which helps distribute SEO value across the domain.